Joe’s Weather Blog: Spring storm leaves…winter storm comes (SUN-3/6)

-A rare Sunday blog for you today but the weather changes dictate the blogs…and if there’s something to write about…let’s write about it!
+A rare Sunday blog for you today.
+The weather changes dictate the blogs, and if there’s something to write about, let’s write about it!

 Then it heads quickly downhill later this afternoon and this evening.